Copyrighted/portfolio/README.md

 Personal flask blog that supports registering/login of an admin user (can easily expand this to normal users).

-Users can create posts in a Markdown editor, delete and update of posts.
+Users can create, update and delete posts.

 ## Getting Started